Crude oil prices drop, pressured by stronger U.S. dollar - Up News Info

 A firmer greenback makes oil priced in dollars more expensive in other currencies, potentially weighing on demand.

-Still, oil price losses were limited as data from the Energy Information Administration showed that U.S. crude oil stockpiles dropped sharply last week as refineries boosted operations to their highest since January 2020, signaling continued improvement in demand.
+Still, oil price losses were limited as data from the Energy Information Administration showed that U.S. crude oil stockpiles in the world’s biggest consumer dropped sharply last week as refineries boosted operations to their highest since January 2020, signaling continued improvement in demand.

 Also boosting prices, refinery throughput in China, the world’s second largest oil consumer, rose 4.4% in May from the same month a year ago to a record high.

 “This pullback in oil prices should be temporary as the fundamentals on both the supply and demand side should easily be able to compensate for a rebounding dollar,” Moya said.
-(Reporting by Jessica Jaganathan; Editing by Ana Nicolaci da Costa)
+(Reporting by Jessica Jaganathan; Editing by Ana Nicolaci da Costa & Simon Cameron-Moore)